-I am not a Principal Investigator (PI) of a grant/proposal.
-Do I need to fill out the COI forms?
+I am not a Principal Investigator (PI) of a grant/proposal and I do not have a human subjects or animal protocol.
+Do I need to submit a certification in the ICON system?

 The PI determines who meets this threshold for responsibility, however all individuals listed on the grant as key personnel would meet this criteria.

 Compliance Guidance: Consider all personnel designing, conducting, or reporting research.

 - Principal investigators, co-investigators, and key personnel listed on a proposal always meet this threshold.

 - Other positions (for example: study coordinators, statisticians, and non-paid personnel) may also meet this threshold based on their role in the research.